-If you’ve always wanted to travel to Glasgow, now’s the time.
+If you’ve always wanted check out the best things to do in Glasgow, now’s the time.
 The biggest city & culture hub of Scotland is experiencing a renaissance of sorts, shedding its rough-and-tumble reputation to become one of the hippest places to live in the United Kingdom—and Europe as a whole!

-What to do in Glasgow: The top attractions & places to visit
+What to do in Glasgow: The best places to visit

 Go on a shopping spree on Buchanan Street